hashicorp/terraform/website/docs/registry/providers/docs.html.md

 We strongly suggest that provider docs include the following sections to help users understand how to use the provider.
 Create additional sections if they would enhance usability of the resource (for example, “Imports” or “Customizable Timeouts”).

-#### Index
+#### Index Headers

     # <provider> Provider

     Summary of what the provider is for, including use cases and links to app/service documentation.

     ## Example Usage